-- Date different people: Do yourself a favour and test the waters before committing to a committed relationship.
+- Date different people: Do yourself a favor and test the waters before committing to a committed relationship.
 The disappointment of rejection aches when you’ve grown even the tiniest attachment to someone.

-- Be clear about what you want: You don’t have to keep your desire for a relationship or anything else you are seeking hidden from possible suitors.
+- Be clear about what you want: You don’t have to keep your desire for a relationship or anything else you seek hidden from possible suitors.
 Anyone who leaves when you’re upfront about your objectives isn’t someone you’ll want to hang out with in the long run.

-- Order your desired food for yourself: People tend to order different food from their choice just to impress!
+- Order your desired food for yourself: People tend to order different food of their choice just to impress!
 This only leads to

 - Carry yourself with grace and show gratitude: Your date isn’t going for someone who is not a proper person.
 There’s no need to send a follow-up text if you thanked your date warmly and sincerely in person before parting ways.
 You can reassure them via text if you were a touch standoffish or not too flirtatious on the date.

-A workaholic will prioritise their work above everything else – not only their work, but also their employer, coworkers, and everyone else involved in that task.
+A workaholic will prioritize their work above everything else – not only their work but also their employer, coworkers, and everyone else involved in that task.
 Are you up to the challenge?
 Stay away from this type of guy if you can’t.

-Dating someone who struggles with anger management is a wrong decision as it’ll only bring you tears and hurt.
-If you suspect someone you’re with has a short fuse, tell them to seek professional help and then get rid of them.
+Dating someone who struggles with anger management is wrong as it’ll only bring you tears and hurt.
+If you suspect someone you’re with has a short fuse, tell them to seek professional help and get rid of them.

 This kind of person asks for care and care and care.

-Another term for them is ‘Adult babies’. they are irresistible, alarming and demand physically depleting amounts of care from those around them.
+Another term for them is ‘Adult babies’.
+They are irresistible and alarming and demand physically depleting amounts of care from those around them.
 They may also have an unusual bond with their mother, father, or both parents.
 Adult babies should be avoided unless you are okay or enjoy it.

 Never date a sociopath.
-Sociopaths are known for their unstable and impulsive behaviour.
-They can easily become agitated and angry, which can lead to violent outbursts.
+Sociopaths are known for their unstable and impulsive behavior.
+They can easily become agitated and angry, leading to violent outbursts.

-You should cut your date out of your life if they are mooching off you beyond an acceptable level.
+You should cut your date out of your life if they are mooing you beyond an acceptable level.
 When you go out to each, does this person conveniently ‘forget’ their wallet?
-Request that you take out a loan that is strangely never repaid?
+Request that you take out a loan that is strangely never repaid.
 Take items from your residence without telling you?
 If yes, this person doesn’t belong in your life.

-If your friends can’t stand the person you’re dating, that’s a big red flag that you shouldn’t be dating them in the first place.
-If rudeness is the result of ignorance, simply tell the disrespectful party that they need to change their attitude or part their way.
+If your friends can’t stand the person, you’re dating, that’s a big red flag that you shouldn’t be dating them in the first place.
+If rudeness results from ignorance, simply tell the disrespectful party they need to change their attitude or part their way.

 Dating someone who is sexually confused is not a good idea.
-It will simply add to their sexual uncertainty and give you a neurotic complex.
+It adds to their sexual uncertainty and gives you a neurotic complex.
 If you’re dating someone who isn’t sure if they’re gay or straight, gently inform them that they should avoid dating anyone.

 You’re a lot more inclined to cheat again if you cheat once.
-To confirm someone is a cheater, you don’t have to directly catch them in the act.
-The best rule of thumb is to avoid dating persons who have cheated in previous relationships on a regular basis.
+To confirm someone is a cheater, you don’t have to catch them directly in the act.
+The best rule of thumb is to avoid regularly dating persons who have cheated in previous relationships.
 I’m only stating that if the person you’re seeing has a history of cheating, it’s time to reevaluate your relationship.

 After all, there isn’t a rulebook for courting someone as rejected.
-But just because there are no hard and fast rules about what you should and shouldn’t do when dating doesn’t mean there aren’t some types you should avoid when dating.
+But just because there are no hard and fast rules about what you should and shouldn’t do when dating doesn’t mean there aren’t some types you should avoid.